 Adobe Unfortunately, we could not get stock quote ADBE this time. has announced they will no longer release updates for Flash at the end of 2020.
 Flash has been around since 1996, then a product of Macromedia until 2005 when Macromedia (and Flash) were acquired by Adobe.
 20+ years later, Adobe has announced the end of Flash:

 Adobe, along with partners Apple Inc., Microsoft Corp.
-Microsoft Corporation 74,19 +0,59 +0,80% , Alphabet Inc.’s Google GOOGL 969,03 -29,28 -2,93% , Facebook Inc. Facebook, Inc. 165,28 -0,72 -0,43% and Mozilla Corp., said support for Flash will ramp down across the internet in phases over the next three years.
+Unfortunately, we could not get stock quote MSFT this time. , Alphabet Inc.’s Google Unfortunately, we could not get stock quote GOOGL this time. , Facebook Inc. Unfortunately, we could not get stock quote FB this time. and Mozilla Corp., said support for Flash will ramp down across the internet in phases over the next three years.